2.5 Documentation

 SOAPIE is a mnemonic for a type of progress note that is organized by six categories: Subjective, Objective, Assessment, Plan, Interventions, and Evaluation.
 SOAPIE progress notes are written by nurses, as well as other members of the health care team.

-• Subjective: This section includes what the patient said, such as, “I have a headache.”
-It can also contain information related to pertinent medical history and why the patient is in need of care.
+• Subjective: This section includes what the client said, such as, “I have a headache.”
+It can also contain information related to pertinent medical history and why the client is in need of care.

-• Objective: This section contains the observable and measurable data collected during a patient assessment, such as the vital signs, physical examination findings, and lab/diagnostic test results.
+• Objective: This section contains the observable and measurable data collected during a client assessment, such as the vital signs, physical examination findings, and lab/diagnostic test results.

 • Assessment: This section contains the interpretation of what was noted in the Subjective and Objective sections, such as a nursing diagnosis in a nursing progress note or the medical diagnosis in a progress note written by a health care provider.